September 29th: The Biggest Music Headlines

 1967

 Brett Anderson, singer, songwriter from English alternative rock band Suede, who had the 1994 UK No.3 single 'Stay Together'.
+Their debut album, Suede, (1993) reached No.1 on the UK Albums Chart, becoming the fastest-selling debut album in nearly a decade.
+It won the Mercury Music Prize and helped propel Britpop as a musical era.
 After Suede disbanded in 2003, he briefly fronted The Tears, and has released four solo albums.
+Suede re-formed in 2010; they continue to record and tour.

 |